2002 Pacific typhoon season: International names

-During the season 24 named tropical cyclones developed in the Western Pacific and were named by the Japan Meteorological Agency, when it was determined that they had become tropical storms.
+During the season 26 named tropical cyclones developed in the Western Pacific and were named by the Japan Meteorological Agency, when it was determined that they had become tropical storms.
 These names were contributed to a list of a 140 names submitted by the fourteen members nations and territories of the ESCAP/WMO Typhoon Committee.
-All of the names on the list were used for the first time.
-This is the only time the names Noguri, Changmi, Chataan, Rusa, and Pongsona were used.
-The former two had their spellings changed while the latter three were retired.
+All of the names on the list were used for the first (and only, in the cases of Noguri, Chataan, Changmi, Rusa and Pongsona) time.
+Noguri and Changmi had their spellings corrected to Neoguri and Jangmi, while the other three names were retired.

-Two central pacific storms, Hurricane Ele 02C and Hurricane Huko 03C, crossed into this basin.
-They became Typhoon Ele and Typhoon Huko, keeping their original name and "C" suffix in their warnings by JTWC.
+Other names

+If a tropical cyclone enters the Western Pacific basin from the Eastern and Central Pacific basin (west of 180°E), it will retain the name assigned to it by the National Hurricane Center (NHC) and Central Pacific Hurricane Center (CPHC).
+The following storms were named in this manner.